First Nations Collaboration

 STRATEGIC PLANNING ROOTED IN COMMUNITY & FAMILY

 Nations set the vision and goals and we support by sharing expertise, project management, and training in ways that align with governance, timelines, and community direction.
-Access and Land Management Plans, potential IPCA proposals, and the Gill Bar Restoration Project demonstrate how cultural knowledge and technical tools are applied together to strengthen Nation-led stewardship.
+Access and Land Management Plans, proposed IPCA, and the Gill Bar Restoration Project demonstrate how cultural knowledge and technical tools are applied together to strengthen Nation-led stewardship.